Time, space, electricity and quantum mechanics

 Let's return to our questions above that concern the relations among atom sizes, vibration frequencies and electromagnetism.
 In the (most common) natural system of units, we cannot ask whether Planck's constant varied, because it is one.
 After a little reflection, all versions of these questions (providing they don't involve gravity) convert to asking whether α varied.

-α is a ratio that has a meaning in all systems of units, including natural ones.
+α is a purely numerical ratio that has a meaning in all systems of units, including natural ones.
 So it is a meaningful question to ask whether α changes.
-The answer is not definitively known yet, but there is a suggestion that, in the very early universe, it may have changed a little.
+The answer is not definitively known yet.

 If α has changed, what would this mean for relativity?
-As far as I can see, it has no immediate consequences - it doesn't pose any obvious threat to Special Relativity.
+As far as I can see, it has no immediate consequences — it doesn't pose any obvious threat to Special Relativity.
 Like Galileo's relativity, Special Relativity is a theory of relative motion.
-However, you can imagine the temptation for a sub-editor on the science page to write a headline such as "speed of light not constant" or "Einstein wrong" so, no matter how careful the scientists have been, you may find some peculiar statements in the non-specialist publications.
+However, you can imagine the temptation for a sub-editor on the science page to write a headline such as "speed of light not constant" or "Einstein wrong".
+So, no matter how careful the scientists have been in their press release, you may find some peculiar statements in the non-specialist publications.

 References